SixArm/unix-shell-script-kit/README.md

 ### Update

-Update: the program or its dependencies need an update, or upgrade, etc.
+The program or its dependencies need an update, or upgrade, etc.

 ```sh
 EXIT_UPDATE=82